Keynb23/BetterStateMo/src/Notes.md

 TO DO:

+crop the hero video so it loops better

 these pages/components need styled:

-profile page, appoint page, appointment and gallery button in navbar has two lines underlining when hovered.
+profile page, appoint page, appointment and gallery

 profile page's vertical spacing is messed up.

 appointment page's colors are messed up.

 gallery grid is squished together. might just switch it to flex or reinstall masonry